 I planned my train trip to Istanbul somewhere in January and wasn’t going to travel to Istanbul until June.
-It never crossed my mind to check when the Ramadan would be and I was surprised to see it marked on a calendar for May and June 2017.
+It never crossed my mind to check when Ramadan would be and I was surprised to see it marked on a calendar for May and June.
 I would travel to Istanbul during Ramadan.
-I travelled many times to Turkey but never during Ramadan.
+I traveled many times to Turkey but never during Ramadan.
 What would that be like?
-Of course I went and had an amazing time in Istanbul and I’d like to share my experiences as a non-Muslim traveller to Istanbul during Ramadan.
+Of course, I went and had an amazing time during Ramadan in Istanbul and I’d like to share my experiences as a non-Muslim traveler to Istanbul during Ramadan.

 Travel to Istanbul, Turkey

 Istanbul is the only city in the world on two continents.
 There is the European part and the Asian part.
 Divided by the Bosporus it connects the sea of Marmara with the Black Sea.
 Once the capital of the Roman and Ottoman Empires, now the biggest city in Turkey (but not the capital).

 Istanbul is for many people a great introduction to the richness of Turkish culture as it can be visited on a layover or short weekend break.

 Find the best Istanbul hotels here.

 In the past, I visited Istanbul briefly many years ago.
 It was early spring and as I planned to move to Turkey, I only visited the Blue Mosque once and didn’t do any sightseeing.

 I stayed with a local family on the Asian side of Istanbul.
 All I remember were the crowded ferry transfers across the Bosporus and eating kebabs.

 Read more: Roadtrip to the ruins of Knidos, Turkey

 This time, things were different.
 Arriving by train from Romania, I was a solo female traveler who set out to explore as much of Istanbul as possible in a short time.